easycalculator-org/easycalculator/age-calculator.markdown

 <!-- Article -->
 <h2 class="pt-5">Age Calculator – Calculate Your Exact Age Instantly</h2>
 <p>  Last updated on: {{ site.time | date: "%d-%m-%Y" }}</p>

 <p>Looking for an accurate way to calculate your age?
-Our <strong>Age Calculator</strong> is a simple yet powerful tool that helps you determine your exact age in <strong>years, months, weeks, days, hours, minutes, and even seconds</strong>&mdash;based on your date of birth.</p>
+Our <strong>Age Calculator by date of birth </strong>is a easy and powerful tool that helps you find your exact age in years, months, weeks, days, hours, minutes, and even seconds.
+Whether you need an Age Calculator online for personal, medical, or legal purposes, our tool provides instant and precise results.</p>

 <h3><strong>What is the Age Calculator</strong></h3>
 <p>An age calculator is a tool that helps you find out how old someone or something is.
 You just need to enter the date of birth (or when something started) and the current date or future date.
 It will calculate the number of years, months, weeks, days and Hour also.</p>